Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

-    1. This will be automatically transformed into a `#!Python @ct.lattice` decorator.
+    1. The `#!Python @flow` decorator defines the workflow that will be executed.

-    2. This was defined in quacc with a `#!Python @job` decorator already, which will be transformed into a `#!Python @ct.electron` decorator.
+    2. The `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why did not need to include it here.

     3. Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as if Covalent were not being used at all.